Swimming pool filter information to help you choose what type and size is best for you.

 Cartridge filters are more efficient than sand.
 Require a lot less water to clean.
 These are the most environmentally friendly option.

-Cost has come down considerable lately, making not much more than a sand, but much less than DE.
+Cost has come down considerable lately, so they don’t cost that much more than sand, and still much less than DE.

 They take up less room, and are capable of cleaning large pools

 An over-sized pump will embed dirt into the filter, and the high pressure will beat up the fibers of the filter, requiring the cartridge to be replaced more often.
 I recommend a 1 HP or even a .75 HP pump, or at least a two speed pump ran on low speed.

 Lacking a backwash cycle like the other filter types, you have to disassemble the filter every time the cartridge requires cleaning.

-Loss of water during backwashing is a major con.
+Loss of water during backwashing.
 Requires new media (DE Powder) after every backwash.
-Most expensive to buy, and to maintain.
+Most expensive to purchase.

 D.E backwash is not hazardous, and though it is code to have a separation tank here in Massachusetts, and other states.
 I have never seen one on a residential pool.
 D.E does pose serious health risks in dry powder form, but that can be managed if handled in an open and well ventilated area.
 Basically, don’t breath it in, or get it in your eyes.

-I would also note that they do not operate effectively when pumps are set to run on low speeds.
+D.E. filters do not operate effectively when pool pumps run on low speeds.

 Bigger Is Better For A Reason